-FCHS has challenges, but our focus on continual growth of teachers, students, and leaders are rising, with pervasive, engaging, and applicable programming we have already cemented our school motto of Excellence In All We Do.
+FCHS continual growth of teachers, students, and leaders are rising, with pervasive, engaging, and applicable programming we have already cemented our school motto of Excellence In All We Do.
 FCHS' stakeholders have to stay the course, continue to work on programming and initiatives that make sense to the learning environment for our students, while ensuring relationships and the culture of the school are been developed and nurtured.
-FCHS will have an instructional coach to support instructional support and student learning for the 2023-24SY.